happo/docs/website/docs/storybook.md

 - `outputDir` the name of the directory where compiled files are saved.
 The default is '.out'.
 - `staticDir` directory where to load static files from, comma-separated list.
+- `usePrebuiltPackage` set to `true` to skip building storybook and instead use an already built package.
+It's important that the `outputDir` matches the place where the prebuilt package is located.
+Default is `false`.

-These options are the same ones used for the `build-storybook` CLI command.
+These options are mostly the same ones used for the `build-storybook` CLI command.
 See https://storybook.js.org/configurations/cli-options/#for-build-storybook

 ## Running